+Face masks are not required.
 As part of good practice, individuals are asked to maintain social distancing to the extent possible.
-Each campus will provide social distancing measures in classrooms, hallways, and common areas to the extent possible.

-Visitors will be allowed at all schools and offices during regular work/school days by appointment only.
-No visitors will be allowed during meal times.
+Visitors will be allowed at all schools and offices during regular work/school days and during scheduled events (see event-specific information sent by your child’s campus and/or teacher).
 All visitors are expected to self-screen for any communicable illness before coming to a WISD facility.
 If a communicable illness is suspected, please reschedule your visit.
-Virtual meetings are available for certain meetings such as parent/teacher conferences, ARDs, etc. If a virtual meeting is desired, please inquire with your child’s teacher or campus administrator.
+All visitors will be required to present a valid ID to check-in to campus and are asked to maintain social distancing to the extent possible during their visit.
+Hand sanitizer will be available at all visitor entrances.
+Appointments are recommended for meetings with campus staff.
+Virtual meetings may be available for certain meetings such as parent/teacher conferences, ARDs, etc. If a virtual meeting is desired, please inquire with your child’s teacher or campus administrator.

 For sanitary reasons, WISD recommends that all students and staff bring a large water bottle with a flip or screw-top lid to school/work each day.
 Bottle fillers will be turned on where available.
 Water fountains will be turned on for use as needed, however personal water bottles are preferred.